 Preparing event contracts, purchase orders, and invoices.

-Assisting on-site during events, including vendor load-in and load-out.
+Assisting on-site during events, including vendor load-in and load-out, décor set up and breakdown, and event logistics.

 Collecting vendor payments.